manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_publications/2024_6_debategpt1.md

 ---
-title: 'On the Conversational Persuasiveness of Large Language Models: A Randomized Controlled Trial'
+title: 'On the conversational persuasiveness of GPT-4'

 authors: